The stability of smooth solitary waves for the $b$-family of Camassa-Holm equations: Existence of solitary waves

 \begin{theorem}[Existence of solitary waves for $b=1$] For fixed $0<\kappa<c/2$, there exists a smooth solitary wave solution to \cref{e:CH} of the form \cref{e:sw} with wave shape $\phi = \phi(\cdot;c,\kappa)\in\Cspace^\infty(\RR)$ and phase variable $\xi=x-ct$ that satisfying $\phi(\xi;c,\kappa)\to\kappa$ exponentially as $\xi\to\pm\infty$ and $\partial_\xi\phi(0;c,\kappa) = 0$ up to spatial translations.
 In addition, $\kappa<\phi(\xi;c,\kappa)<c$ for all $\xi\in\RR$. \end{theorem}

 \begin{proof} For any fixed $(c,\kappa)$ satisfying $0<\kappa<c/2$, the graph of the potential energy $V(\phi)$ has a local maximum at $\phi=\kappa$ and a local minimum at $\phi=c-\kappa$, and $V(\phi)$ diverges as $\phi$ approaches $c$.
 These imply, in $(\phi,\phi_\xi)$-plane, that the system \cref{e:ODE1} has a saddle point at $(\kappa,0)$, a center at $(c-\kappa,0)$, and a singular line at $\phi=c$.
 Since the energy $E$ from \cref{e:energy} is conserved along orbits, the unstable manifold at $(\kappa,0)$ must intersect the stable manifold, yielding a homoclinic orbit, on which the total energy has the value $E_\hom$, cf.,~\cref{f:HOMc2k0p4}.
-As mentioned above, the real system requires the condition $\phi<c$, and thus the homoclinic orbit does not cross the singular line from left to right.
+As mentioned above, for $E$ to be real-valued we require the condition $\phi<c$, and thus the homoclinic orbit does not cross the singular line from left to right.
 Hence, the traveling wave solution associated with the homoclinic orbit with energy $E_\hom$ forms the solitary wave solution $\phi=\phi(\xi;c,\kappa)$, which decays exponentially to $\kappa$ as $\xi\to\pm\infty$ due to the saddleness, and has the range $\kappa<\phi(\xi;c,\kappa)< c$ for all $\xi\in\RR$.
 The intersection of the homoclinic orbit and the horizontal axis corresponds to $\partial_\xi\phi(0;c,\kappa) = 0$ up to spatial translations. \end{proof}

 \begin{remark}[] For $\kappa=0$ or $\kappa=c$ the system \cref{e:ODE1} has only a saddle point; for $\kappa = c/2$ \cref{e:ODE1} has a degenerate equilibrium; for $\kappa>c$ \cref{e:ODE1} has two saddle points.
 All these cases do not allow the existence of homoclinic orbits, thus no solitary waves.
 For $c/2 <\kappa<c$ the solitary waves exist, and the proof is analogous to that of \cref{t:existphi}, but $\phi(\xi)$ decays to $c-\kappa$ as $\xi\to\pm\infty$, so we omit the discussion of this case. \end{remark}